CLARIAH/virtuoso-quad-log/VIRTUOSO_CONFIG.md

 ## Critical configuration
 Open the ```virtuoso.ini``` file in your favourite editor and verify and/or correct the following configuration settings.
-In the following the name of the configuration setting is preceded with the name of the section [in square brackets] within the configuration file
+In the following the name of the configuration setting is preceded with the name of the section [in square brackets] within the configuration file.

 ### [Database] TransactionFile
 The absolute path to the transaction log file.
 The name of the file should start with ```virtuoso```